aleshaleksey/fansys23/03-movement-exploration.md

 ___
 #### Flying and Turbulence
-Entities that move via a **Fly** speed have the movement speed halved in severe precipitation and wind.
+Entities that move via a **Fly** speed have their base movement speed halved in severe precipitation and wind.
 If precipitation or wind is extreme, such entities must make a skill roll (usually "fly") against the storm's threshold number or make no progress.
-An entity may attempt to move at 1/4 speed and take damage every hour equal to 2d6 damage plus 2d6, per size category above medium.
+An entity may attempt to move at 1/4 speed and take damage every hour equal to 2d6 damage plus 2d6 per size category above medium.
 An entity failing the roll by more than 5 in extreme precipitation falls to the ground.
 An entity failing the roll by more than 5 in extreme wind is blown away in the prevailing wind direction at 1/2 the wind speed.
 If this leads to the collision with some kind of fixed obstacle (mountain, big tree, wall), it suffers damage as if it had fallen 100ft (see [fall damage](#Falling)).

 ____
 ### Terrains